 - Graduation Verification - At the close of the graduation filing period, students are reviewed for graduation eligibility.
 Those with one or more outstanding degree requirements are notified to take action and/or are removed from graduation.
 Reviewing a degree audit prior to the close of the Course Add/Drop Period can avoid problems later in the semester.

-Parking and Seating for Guests With Disabilities at the Bryce Jordan Center
+Seating for Guests with Disabilities at the Bryce Jordan Center